thebrisklab/RestingStateMultiband/README.md

 Scripts supporting "Which multiband factor should you choose for your resting-state fMRI study?"

+Manuscript, Web Supplement, and the table of gfactors are included here (see /ManuscriptSupplementGit/).
+Manuscript also available from NeuroImage: https://doi.org/10.1016/j.neuroimage.2021.117965

 Data are available at https://openneuro.org/datasets/ds003540.
 Note scripts include here need to be adapted for the files on OpenNeuro, which were renamed using the BIDS standard.

 A) Shell scripts.
 These must be run first: